 Inevitably, though, there are those stomach-dropping lurches and the slamming that clenches your muscles and rattles your dental work.
 Despite your best efforts, you can’t ignore the bangs down below, the ones that make the hull shudder.
 The ones that make you fervently hope that everyone involved with building this boat did a good job.

-That’s a rough ride.
+That’s a rough ride, even for a rough water boat.
 And it has happened to all of us, so let’s be honest.
 Not every boat can provide a soft, smooth ride in snotty conditions, no matter what the glossy brochures say.

-We asked three prominent boat designers, and their answers provided much food for thought — regarding how to choose a vessel that’s going to provide a smooth ride, the compromises and trade-offs inherent in your choice, and whether a smooth ride is even what you should be looking for in the first place.
+We asked three prominent boat designers, and their answers provided much food for thought — regarding how to choose a vessel that’s going to provide a smooth ride, best boat for rough seas, the compromises and trade-offs inherent in your choice, and whether a smooth ride is even what you should be looking for in the first place.